Skip to main content

 How much electricity will solar panels generate in Bothwell?

 Based on South Lanarkshire regional data, a 4kWp system generates approximately 3,260 kWh per year at a yield of 815 kWh/kWp, covering 86% of average household use (3,800 kWh/year).
 The area receives around 1,240 sunshine hours annually.
-South Lanarkshire ranks #87 of 102 UK counties, and solar panels are still a strong investment here thanks to longer summer daylight hours and cooler temperatures that improve panel efficiency.
+South Lanarkshire ranks #87 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 Can I get solar panels on an east or west facing roof in Bothwell?